Mauke The Cook Islands South Pacific

 The Cook Islands celebrates the gaining of independence with the Constitution Celebrations during the last week in July and the first week of August each year.
 All the islands send dancing and singing teams to compete.

 The dancers make their own costumes from natural fibres.
 The whole community is involved in the production of these dances and songs.
-The dancers make a huge commitment to practice as there is a lot of prestige to be gained by winning.
+The dancers make a huge commitment to practice as there is a lot of prestige to be gained by competing and scoring the maximum number of points.

 You too can enjoy Mauke hospitality